timothydmorton/koi-fpp/README.md

 Note that the stellar parameter inference will be much more reliable if you have `multinest`/`pymultinest` installed.
-The calculations will work just using the default `emcee` sampler, but I stronly recommend using `multinest` becaues of the inherently multimodal nature of the problem.
+The calculations will run just using the default `emcee` sampler, but I stronly recommend using `multinest` becaues of the inherently multimodal nature of the problem.
 Follow [these instructions](http://astrobetter.com/wiki/MultiNest+Installation+Notes) to install.